Microsoft Government Cloud Security for Federal Data Protection

 5. Screening

 Each of these elements is separately handled, and they all come together to form the incredibly secure government ecosystem that Microsoft has produced.
+Below we will look at how each of these security levels works and the role they play in providing enhanced government cloud security.

 Physical Security